Multitask learning and benchmarking with clinical time series data: Methods

 When discretizing the data for LSTM-based models, we set the length of regularly spaced intervals to 1 hour.
 This gives a reasonable balance between amount of missing data and number of measurements of the same variable that fall into the same interval.
 This choice also agrees with the rate of sampling prediction instances for decompensation and LOS prediction tasks.
 We also tried to use intervals of length 0.8 hours, but there was no improvement in the results.
 For LSTM-based models, hyperparameters include the number of memory cells in LSTM layers, the dropout rate, and whether to use one or two LSTM layers.
 Channel-wise LSTM models have one more hyperparameter - the number of units in channel-wise LSTMs (all the 17 LSTMs having the same number of units).
 Whenever the target replication is enabled, we set $\alpha = 0.5$ in the corresponding loss function.

-The best values of hyperparameters of LSTM-based models vary across the tasks\footnote{See \url{https://github.com/YerevaNN/mimic3-benchmarks/blob/master/mimic3models/pretrained_models.md} for all hyperparameters}.
+The best values of hyperparameters of LSTM-based models vary across the tasks.
+They are listed in \texttt{pretrained\_models.md} file in our code repository\cite{mimicbenchmarkrepo}.
 Generally, we noticed that dropout helps a lot to reduce overfitting.
 In fact, all LSTM-based baselines for in-hospital mortality prediction task (where the problem of overfitting is the most severe) use 30\% dropout.

 For multitask models we have 4 more hyperparameters: $\lambda_d$, $\lambda_m$, $\lambda_l$ and $\lambda_p$ weights in the loss function.
 We didn't do full grid search for tuning these hyperparameters.
 Instead we tried 5 different values of $(\lambda_d, \lambda_m, \lambda_l, \lambda_p)$ : $(1, 1, 1, 1)$; $(4, 2.5, 0.3, 1)$; $(1, 0.4, 3, 1)$; $(1, 0.2, 1.5, 1)$ and $(0.1, 0.1, 0.5, 1)$.
 The first has the same weighs for each task, while the second tries to make the four summands of the loss function approximately equal.
 The three remaining combinations were selected by looking at the speeds of learning of each task.